dbarj/database/adb-migration/10-database-actions-monitor-troubleshoot/database-actions-monitor-troubleshoot.md

 Here's a good way to generate trace information to solve a specific functional or performance problem.

-1. Still in the *yellow* terminal 🟨.
+1. Still in the *yellow* 🟨 terminal.
 Connect to the *FTEX* database.

     ```
     <copy>